While fluconazole is generally safe, it has been associated with rare cases of liver damage to the liver.

 Is It Safe to Mix Fluconazole and Alcohol?

-Alcohol might not technically keep fluconazole from working, but don’t forget that combining the two can have other impacts on the body.
+Mixing alcohol with fluconazole does not prevent the drug from working, but it can increase risks.
 Fluconazole is typically a harmless drug, but in rare cases, it can cause damage and cause liver problems.
 This damage to the liver is a severe enough problem that formerly healthy patients can develop jaundice and other symptoms of liver disease.
 Any time you take fluconazole, you need to look for yellow eyes, dark urine, abdominal pain, and other signs of liver damage.

 Its ability to harm the liver means that fluconazole can be problematic when combined with alcohol.
 Studies find that roughly 5% of all people who take fluconazole end up with elevated liver enzymes.
 This minimal amount of damage is something a healthy liver can recover from.
 However, if you’re also combining it with drinking large amounts of alcohol, it can put a lot of strain on your liver.
 To be safe, limiting your drinking or stopping altogether while on fluconazole is better.